-(a) Packing arrangements at premises designated by the lender(s).
+(a) Packing arrangements at locations designated by the lender(s).

-- 1. Provide name of the institution and/or company responsible for the initial packing and crating from the location designated by the lenders, and fully describe all interior and exterior packing and crating specifications (materials and methods), especially for each type of object (these may differ by lender). - 2.
-Confirm that crates will acclimatize for at least 24 hours before unpacking at each location. - Confirm that pack/crate notes, with applicable photographs, will be recorded upon initial unpacking at the first venue and will be shared with participating venues. - 4.
+- 1. Provide name of the institution and/or company responsible for the initial packing and crating from the location designated by the lenders, and fully describe all interior and exterior packing and crating, citing specific materials (confirm adherence to U.S. wood regulations) and methods, especially for each type of object (these may differ by lender). - 2.
+Confirm that crates will acclimatize for at least 24 hours before unpacking at each location, including after return to lenders. - 3.
+Confirm that pack/crate notes, with applicable photographs, will be recorded upon initial unpacking at the first venue and will be shared with participating venues. - 4.
 Describe the location and conditions where empty crates/packing materials will be stored during the exhibition, including environmental statistics (depending on conditions, the Federal Council may require that empty crates acclimate to exhibition gallery conditions for 24-48 hours prior to packing).